The Center for Graduate Studies & Continuing Education

 She has been a blog contributor for Worn Through, Fashion Snoops, and a contributor to The Greenwood Encyclopedia of National Dress.
 Her writing has also appeared in Fashion Projects and Fashion Theory, as well as The Philosopher's Magazine.
 She is a member of The Costume Society of America, The American Philosophical Association, The American Society for Aesthetics, and The Popular Culture Association.

-Courses taught: Retail Merchandising, Planning & Control
+Courses taught: Visual Merchandising, Chairperson

 Courses taught: Marketing and Sales Management, Consumer Behavior in Fashion

 Dr. Nicole Kirpalani is Assistant Professor of Marketing & Management at LIM College.
 Her research interests focus on the consumer side of marketing, including the co-creation of value, consumer relationships with fashion brands, and consumer privacy.
 In addition, she is engaged in research related to marketing pedagogy.
 Dr. Kirpalani teaches both undergraduate and graduate marketing courses at LIM College.
 She is the recipient of the 2012 Distinguished Teaching Award at LIM College.
 She holds a Ph.D. in Business (Marketing) from the City University of New York.

 Dr. Rudy Lalak holds a PhD in Accounting/Finance from TUI University (formerly Touro University International).
 He has an MBA in Economics from Iona College and earned an Advanced Professional Certificate in Taxation from New York University.
 He has also completed graduate-level coursework in Taxation at Fairleigh Dickinson University and earned a BS in Accounting from Fordham University.